Skip to main content

 Key Features of Assist Mode:

-• Customizable Follow-Ups: Harvey automatically provides AI-generated follow-up questions to guide the conversation.
-Users also have the flexibility to create their own follow-up questions, tailoring the discussion to their specific needs.
+• Customizable Follow-Ups: Harvey suggests AI-generated follow-up questions to guide the discussion, but you have full control to craft your own questions, tailoring the conversation to your exact needs.

 To Run a Query